nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
 5. Should have simple commands for users to understand
-6. Should show progress in some manner if processing is long
+6. Should show progress in some manner if processing is long (more than 1 second)

 ## Appendix D : Glossary